osmandapp/docs/content/osmand/plugins/trip-recording.md

 {% android%}

-In the **Android** version, to open [settings](/osmand/start-with/first-steps#how-to-manage-your-settings) for configuring Trip recording, it is possible to use any of the two options: general [settings](/osmand/start-with/first-steps#how-to-manage-your-settings), or [plugin](/osmand/start-with/first-steps#how-to-configure-plugins) settings.
+In the **Android** version, to open [settings](/osmand/start-with/first-steps#how-to-manage-your-settings) for configuring Trip recording, it is possible to use any of the two options: app [settings](/osmand/start-with/first-steps#how-to-manage-your-settings), or [plugin](/osmand/start-with/first-steps#how-to-configure-plugins) settings.

-#### GENERAL SETTINGS
+#### APP SETTINGS

-The [settings](/osmand/start-with/first-steps#how-to-manage-your-settings) of the app provide allow you to establish the Trip recording settings individually for a specific profile, and can be reached out, as follows:
+The [settings](/osmand/start-with/first-steps#how-to-manage-your-settings) of the app allow you to establish the Trip recording settings individually for a specific profile, and can be reached out, as follows:

 1. Open {% data variables.android-values.shared_string_menu %} → {% data variables.android-values.shared_string_settings %}.